CW3E/Ensemble-DA-Cycling-Template/README.md

 ###  Workflow configuration
-Global variables for the workflow are defined in the `config_template.sh` script which is sourced in order to run Cylc, and to provide global variables to Cylc.
+Global variables for the workflow are defined in the `config_template.sh` script which is sourced to provide global variables to Cylc and the worfklow configuration.
 Exmample configuration variables for the workflow template include:
 ```
-export = # Full path of framework git clone, is used for embedded Cylc installation
+export HOME = # Full path of framework git clone, is used for embedded Cylc installation
 export SOFT_ROOT= # Root directory of software stack executables
 export DATA_ROOT= # Root directory of simulation forcing data
 export GRIB_ROOT= # Root directory of grib data data